 - Klamath Falls: Klamath Community College

-- Salem: Chemeketa Community College (on Wednesdays)
+- Salem: Chemeketa Community College

 What should I know before taking an exam?

 - Exams are closed book.
 You may bring a basic calculator to use.